 Self Taping is becoming increasing popular in the industry.
 Simply, it is where you do a screen test (audition to camera) in your own time and ideally with your own equipment, at home or at a studio.
 It’s become it’s own style of audition and should be looked at from a different angle.
 You are creating a piece of work.
 An idea.
 A conversation.
 A moment.

 - Use a simple background – I recommend light blue (Full Self Tape Equipment Guide)

 - Keep your eyeline close to camera.
 (A good rule for all screen acting)

 - Have a good reader.
 (DON’T GET YOUR MUM TO READ)

 - Don’t go crazy doing lots of takes.
 3 takes per scene is plenty.

 - Don’t look for perfection, look for moments.

-If you’d like to learn more about acting for film.
+And if you’d like to learn more about: acting for film.